gristlabs/grist-help/help/examples/2020-09-payroll.md

 {: .screenshot-half }

-Your copy will then include all the structure, logic, and layouts of the Payroll document with none of the sample date.
+Your copy will then include all the structure, logic, and layouts of the Payroll document with none of the sample data.